-Artillery of the Turks in their Retreat; and however unfortunate the Sieger of Buda proved to the Imperialists, the Prince acquired great Reputation there and even was wounded in the Arm.
-In 1685, he was under the Duke of Lorrain The Duke at the Battle of Gran, where his General was so much charm'd with his In-oi Lorrain ficer of twenty two Years of Age, that on his Return from the Campaign, he gene. told the Emperor, as he presented the Prince to him, I take the Liberty to assure your Majesty, this young Savoyard will be one Day the greatest Captain of his Age: The Event has shown the Duke of Lorrain was either a good Judge of
+Artillery of the Turks in their Retreat; and however unfortunate the Siege of but proved to the Imperialists, the Prince acquired great Reputation there, and even was wounded in the Arm.
+In 1685, he was under the Duke of Lorrain The Duke at the Battle of Gran, where his General was so much charm'd with his In- of Lorrains. trepidity, and the Proofs he gave of an Experience not to be found in an Of-Prince Eufficer of twenty two Years of Age, that on his Return from the Campaign, he gene. told the Emperor, as he presented the Prince to him, I take the Liberty to assure your Majesty, this young Savoyard will be one Day the greatest Captain of his Age: The Event has shown the Duke of Lorrain was either a good Judge of